 Bower Power: Aggressive plays working out for goalies

-Ottawa Senators goalie Craig Anderson makes a diving save on a shot by Boston Bruins left wing Brad Marchand during the first period of Game 4 of a first-round NHL hockey playoff series in Boston, Wednesday, April 19, 2017. less Ottawa Senators goalie Craig Anderson makes a diving save on a shot by Boston Bruins left wing Brad Marchand during the first period of Game 4 of a first-round NHL hockey playoff series in Boston, ... more With the Toronto Maple Leafs rookie busting out of the penalty box and in all alone, the Washington Capitals goaltender made a split-second decision to abandon his crease and slide to knock the puck away from Marner.
+With the Toronto Maple Leafs rookie busting out of the penalty box and in all alone, the Washington Capitals goaltender made a split-second decision to abandon his crease and slide to knock the puck away from Marner.
+Two nights later, Ottawa Senators goaltender Craig Anderson didn't wait for Boston Bruins star Brad Marchand to take a shot, diving out of his crease to poke the puck away.

 Add your comments below